 Figure 6

-Conclusion
+DISCUSSION

-It was decided that the best chances of finding an FHP was at villa-barton.
+It was decided that the best chances of finding an FHP in Geneva was at villa-barton.
 The proximity to the train station and the time it takes to complete a survey as well as the likelihood of finding an FHP were considered.

 The locations on the left bank of the lake, (baby-plage, rocky-plage and baby-plage-ii) had only 3/14 positive samples in the most recent sampling period, well below the mean for the lake.